stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           1. **The binary log file is purged before historical replication completes**.
 This is because the max LSN is saved at the start of historical replication jobs, so Stitch knows where to begin reading from the binary logs after historical data is replicated.
           2. **The log retention settings (`expire_logs_days` or `binlog_expire_logs_seconds`) are set to too short of a time period**.
 Stitch recommends a minimum of **3 days**, but **7 days** is preferred to account for resolving potential issues without losing logs.
           3. **Any critical error that prevents Stitch from replicating data**, such as a connection issue that prevents Stitch from connecting to the database or a [schema violation](#limitation-3--structural-changes).
+If the error persists past the log retention period, the log will be purged before Stitch can read it.

       - title: "Limitation 6: Will increase source disk space usage (PostgreSQL)"
         anchor: "limitation-6--disk-space-usage-postgresql"
         content: |
-          {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-based database integrations." %}
+          {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-backed database integrations." %}

           PostgreSQL {{ page.title }} uses PostgreSQL's logical replication feature.
 Logical replication uses a replication slot, which represents a stream of changes made to a given database.